-WDS Bridge - Up to six WDS bridge or repeater links (MAC addresses) can be specified for each unit in the wireless bridge network.
+WDS Bridge - Up to six WDS bridge or repeater links (MAC addresses) per radio interface can be specified for each unit in the wireless bridge network.
 One unit only must be configured as the "root bridge" in the wireless network.
 The root bridge is the unit connected to the main core of the wired LAN.
 Other bridges need to specify one "Parent" link to the root bridge or to a bridge connected to the root bridge.
 The other five WDS links are available as "Child" links to other bridges.

-- Bridge Role Sets the radio to operate in one of the following four modes: (Default: AP) - AP (Access Point): Operates as an access point for wireless clients, providing connectivity to a wired LAN.
+- Bridge Role Each radio interface can be set to operate in one of the following four modes: (Default: AP) - AP (Access Point): Operates as an access point for wireless clients, providing connectivity to a wired LAN.